 For us, the flight from Bali to Labuan Bajo was quick and affordable.
 We paid approximately $100 roundtrip for our flights.

-After arriving in Labuan Bajo, it’s time to plan your Komodo National Park tour.
+After arriving in the tourist hot spot of Labuan Bajo, it’s time to plan your Komodo National Park tour.

 Our main concern was getting to the top of Padar Island, so we set out in search of a tour company willing to take us there.
-There are two ways to get to the island: a private boat tour or a group boat tour.
+There are two ways to get to this small island: a private boat tour or a group boat tour.

-When we arrived in Labuan Bajo, we walked into several small tour company offices seeking island-hopping information.
+When we arrived in Labuan Bajo harbor, we walked into several small tour company offices seeking island-hopping information.
 After the second tour company office, we had had enough.

 Unfortunately, the tour companies we talked to tried very hard to rip us off.